AdhamBasheir/terraform-batch/README.md

 - Run `terraform apply` with auto-approval across directories
 - Run `terraform destroy` with auto-approval across directories
 - Validates directories contain a `main.tf` file before running commands
+- Executes each Terraform command sequentially across directories, one at a time
 - Simple, no-frills CLI ideal for local development and CI/CD pipelines
 - No dependencies besides the Terraform CLI